 So we had her track her eating for 3 days, noting EVERY little bite she put in her mouth.

 What she observed was that she had recently fallen back into an old habit of ‘a pick of food here and a pick of food there,’ which became many little “picks” throughout the day.
 In the end, this added up to an entire extra meal.

-For Sarah, just noticing this helped her to turn it around and she able to break through her plateau using the strategies we outline below.
+Simply noticing this trend helped her to turn it around, and she able to break through her plateau using the strategies we’re sharing with you today.
 As we tell our clients all the time, unless you are fully aware of what your obstacles are, there is no way to fix them.

 We know unconscious picking is an issue both for ourselves and many of our clients.
-Let’s be honest – how often have you found yourself finishing off that last bite of sandwich or handful of chips or pretzels off your kids plate?
-Or grabbing “just a few” crackers or a cookie or two from your cookie stash?
+Let’s be honest – how often have you found yourself grabbing a handful of chips, pretzels, “just a few” crackers, or a cookie or two from your cookie stash?